API¶

 within (timedelta) – A timedelta specifying the maximum time in the past that the caller authenticated that is still considered ‘fresh’.

 grace (timedelta) – A timedelta that, if the current session is considered ‘fresh’ will set a grace period for which freshness won’t be checked.
 The intent here is that the caller shouldn’t get part-way though a set of operations and suddenly be required to authenticate again.
+This is not supported for authentication tokens.

 method (str | None) – Optional - if set and == “basic” then will always return True. (since basic-auth sends username/password on every request)